 Beck spent her childhood roaming the Palouse hills in eastern Washington State where her streets were wheat fields and closest neighbors were coyotes.

-This album, sometimes with satyr, sometimes with longing, speaks to common themes we share: the hope for peace, the place of family and mothering, the longings of love and belonging and the importance of listening to life.
+This album speaks, sometimes with satire, sometimes with longing, to common themes we share: the hope for peace, the place of family and mothering, the longings of love and belonging and the importance of listening to life.

 “Lyrical melody lines combine with heartfelt lyrics to form a tapestry of music that leaves the listener all at once spoken to and soothed,”Annemarie Russell, performing songwriter and educator